Skip to content

 To copy commands open this page in the browser of your the phone and tap on commands.

-To paste into Termux long tap anywhere on Termux terminal view to bring up context menu and choose Paste.
+To paste into Termux long tap anywhere in the Termux terminal view to bring up context menu and choose Paste.

 If at any time you need a new terminal swipe from the left edge of screen and select New session button.